IIIF/api/source/api/presentation/3.0/index.md

 ##### navDate

-A date that clients may use for navigation purposes when presenting the resource to the user in a time-based user interface, such as a calendar or timeline.
+A date that clients may use for navigation purposes when presenting the resource to the user in a date-based user interface, such as a calendar or timeline.
 More descriptive date ranges, intended for display directly to the user, _SHOULD_ be included in the `metadata` property for human consumption.
 If the resource contains Canvases that have the `duration` property, the datetime given corresponds to the navigation datetime of the start of the resource.
 For example, a Range that includes a Canvas that represents a set of video content recording a historical event, the `navDate` is the datetime of the first moment of the recorded event.

 The value _MUST_ be an [XSD dateTime literal][org-w3c-xsd-datetime].
 The value _MUST_ have a timezone, and _SHOULD_ be given in UTC with the `Z` timezone indicator, but _MAY_ instead be given as an offset of the form `+hh:mm`.